Multi-graph management

 No

-The name of the sub-user to query.
-If not specified, all sub-users are returned.
+The name of the user to query.
+If left empty, all users are returned.

 {